peterhallen/AI-coding-standards/INSTALLATION.md

 ### What Gets Installed

-The `ai-coding-standards install` command creates these files in your project:
+The `coding-standards install` command creates these files in your project:

 | File | Purpose |
 |------|---------|